 - Cook on a medium flame until very little water is left.
 Lower the flame completely.
 Cover the pot cook for exactly 5 to 6 mins.
 Once rice is done, fluff it off.

 - Make 3 to 4 alternating layers of Rice and Kashmiri Dum Aloo starting with the Kashmiri Dum Aloo layer in an oven proof deep bottomed pan

-- Now cover the pan tightly and cook the biryani on dum for 30 to 35 minutes in an oven heated at 300 degrees F or alternatively, place the biryani on a heated tawa/griddle on a low flame for the same amount of time.
+- Now cover the pan tightly and cook the biryani on dum for 30 to 35 minutes in an oven heated to 300 degrees F or alternatively, place the biryani on a heated Tawa/griddle on a low flame for the same amount of time.